Daniel-Steinberger/pycologne-app/README.rst

 - py.test
 - selenium

-For compiling the cusstom css files from less, you need to install the less compiler ``lessc``.
+For compiling the custom css files from less, you need to install the less compiler ``lessc``.
 Under Debian and similar Linux systems, you can install the packages ``node-less``.

 Creating a Commit and a Pull Request